microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/examples/v1.0-beta/Copy-MgSiteOnenoteSectionToSectionGroup.md

 }

 # A UPN can also be used as -UserId.
-Copy-MgUserOnenoteSectionToSectionGroup -UserId $userId -OnenoteSectionId $onenoteSectionId -BodyParameter $params
+Copy-MgBetaUserOnenoteSectionToSectionGroup -UserId $userId -OnenoteSectionId $onenoteSectionId -BodyParameter $params
 ```
-This example shows how to use the Copy-MgSiteOnenoteSectionToSectionGroup Cmdlet.
+This example shows how to use the Copy-MgBetaSiteOnenoteSectionToSectionGroup Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).